California Compliance Certification

 Education and training are essential to effectively communicating our standards and requirements to our personnel and enabling them to perform in accordance.
 All personnel are provided training on Adaptive’s Code and on the compliance-related policies, procedures, guidelines, and work instructions applicable to their job functions.
 We maintain and monitor training records to help ensure all personnel have received required training.
 Education and training are critical elements of our Compliance Program, specifically with regards to training personnel on their legal and ethical obligations under applicable state and federal health care program requirements.

 Adaptive is committed to fostering an active and healthy dialogue between management and employees regarding ethical and compliance-related matters.
 Company personnel are encouraged to seek answers to compliance-related questions and are provided with guidance on how to access compliance-related information, including how to report potential compliance violations.
 Adaptive understands that its personnel must not just know how to access compliance-related resources, they must feel comfortable doing so without fear of retaliation.
 The Company has adopted policies and procedures that strongly encourage all personnel to report potential suspected compliance violations.
 These policies and procedures include measures intended to ensure that good faith reports will not subject the person making the report to retaliation by Adaptive or its personnel.
-The Company has established an online tool to report potential compliance violations (EthicsPoint), which can be found at https://adaptivebiotech.navexglobal.com.
+The Company has established a corporate hotline to report potential compliance violations (EthicsPoint).
+The hotline provides a direct way or anonymously to report a compliance or Code of Conduct concern.
+EthicsPoint is managed by an independent third party and is available 24 hours a day, 7 days a week, 365 days a year and can be accessed by calling 844-222-6116 or visiting www.adaptivebiotech.ethicspoint.com.
 Information about EthicsPoint is given to all personnel as part of new hire orientation, continuing compliance training, and is made available on our intranet site.
 Please also see the Company’s Code of Conduct which contains information on the report of suspected violations.

 The Company’s Compliance Program includes compliance-related monitoring and auditing functions to help evaluate on-going compliance with our compliance-related policies and procedures.
 Consistent with the OIG Guidance, we take a number of factors into consideration when determining the nature, extent, and frequency of our compliance monitoring and auditing activities.
 New legal requirements, developments in business practices, and similar considerations may result in new or revised compliance-related monitoring or auditing programs.
 We review our monitoring and auditing activities on a regular basis to help ensure that significant compliance-related risks are appropriately addressed.